damiendevienne/phylter/README.md

 Loss (data filtering): 1.42%

 ```

-To fully understand the result, it is important to start with definitions.
-In **phylter**, we refer to *gene outliers* or simply *outliers* as single genes in single species that do not follow the general trend, while *outlier gene families* or *complete gene outliers* refer to sets of orthologous genes for a group of species (also referred to as gene trees) that do not agree with the other gene families.
-Finally, *complete species outliers* are species that are absent after outlier removal because they were found to be always associated to gene outliers.

-We see that with default parameters on the small carnivora dataset, 94 outliers were identified.
+We see that with default parameters on the small carnivora dataset, 94 *gene outliers* were identified.
+No complete gene outliers (or *outlier gene families* were detected, meaning  that there are no gene families totally uncorrelated with the rest.
+There is also no complete specoes outliers, i.e. species whose position is very variable in the different gene trees (thgose are often called rogue taxa).

 #### Visualize the distribution of outliers